IWF World Championships 2017 Medal Table

 For the first time, weightlifters have spoken openly about the systematic cheating.

-The investigation focuses on Armenia, one of the nine nations currently suspended for a year by the International Weightlifting Federation (IWF) because of retrospective positives in the retesting of samples from the Beijing 2008 and London 2012 Olympic Games.
+The investigation focuses on Armenia, one of the nine nations currently suspended for a year by the International Weightlifting Federation (IWF) because of retrospective positives in the retesting of samples from the 2008 and 2012 Olympic Games in Beijing and London.

-Armenia had four positives in the retests and lost two bronze medals won by Hripsime Khurshudyan in the 2012 women's super-heavyweights and Tigran G Martirosyan in the 2008 men's 69 kilograms.
+Armenia had four positives in the retests and lost two bronze medals won by Hripsime Khurshudyan in the London 2012 women's over 75 kilograms and Tigran G Martirosyan in the Beijing 2008 men's 69kg

 Those medallists were both rewarded with about $20,000 (£14,000/€16,000) by the state, but have not had to repay the money.